jburzynski/TypeGenDocs/source/cli.rst

 After running the *TypeGen* command, the following set of actions is performed for each of the specified project folders:

 #.
 The CLI reads the assembly file (.dll or .exe).
-By default, the assembly file is read from the project folder's *bin/Debug* or *bin* directories (if no assembly path is specified in the config).
-The name of the assembly must match the name of the .csproj file present in the project folder.
+By default (if no assembly path is specified in the config), the assembly file is searched recursively in the project folder's *bin* directory.
+The name of the assembly must match the name of the .csproj or .xproj file present in the project folder.

 #.
 Each type in the assembly is checked for the existence of a *ExportTs...* attribute.
 If an attribute is present for the type, a TypeScript file will be generated.